BurningForceKin/ModularSynthStuff/README.md

 # Doei
 Doei is a headphone amp, based on the CMoy schematic.
-Prototype tested.
-V1 not tested yet.

-To Do: Redesign panel.
-Add instructions.
+V1 ready to go!
+Now including a zine!

 V1 Test notes: Use UNSHROUDED header for power.
 A100K pot works, but A200K might be even better.